JeromeRocheteau/jdbc-servlet-api/README.md

 # jdbc-servlet-api
-Java library that provides a extended Servlet API customized for processing JDBC Query or Update Statements
+Java library that provides an extended Servlet API customized for processing JDBC Query or Update Statements

 ## Getting Started